Elmwood School (Ottawa): Duke of Edinburgh Award

-Elmwood School has one of the more successful Duke of Edinburgh award programs in Canada.
-The Duke of Edinburgh Award is a universally recognized award and the program is considered one of the best programs for the personal development of young people.
-It is non competitive, available to all and it offers a progression of growth and personal challenge through the categories of Bronze, Silver and Gold.
+Elmwood School offers a Duke of Edinburgh award programs in Canada to its students.
+The Duke of Edinburgh Award is non-competitive and available to all.
+It offers Bronze, Silver and Gold categories.

 Elmwood School requires all grade 9 students to participate in the Bronze Award program.
 The vast majority of students go on to receive their Silver and Gold Awards.
 Elmwood School has the highest number of Gold Award recipients per capita in Ontario.

 History

 Elmwood — originally the Rockcliffe Preparatory School — was founded in 1915 by Theodora Philpot, consisting of only four students, aged four to seven.
 Philpot was capable of hard work and, even as a respectable married woman with children, had plans that went far beyond her own front door.
 She was an entrepreneur, and her dream was to create a great school.
 Philpot's vision rang true with many parents.
 Even in the first few years, there were exponential increases in enrollment.
 Within ten years, Elmwood School had a student population of eighty students, served by a faculty of twelve teachers.

 After founding the school, Theodora Philpot retired to England leaving Elmwood in the hands of Edith Buck.
 She donated a Bible Box, inscribed with the words "Pactum Serva" meaning "Keep the Faith" to the school, and it came with a plea to carry on the work she had started.

-Modern methods, academic excellence, personal development and strong school spirit are still the ideal cornerstones of the Elmwood experience.